quickwit-oss/tantivy/ARCHITECTURE.md

 Deletes happen by deleting a "term".
 Tantivy does not offer any notion of primary id, so it is up to the user to use a field in their schema as if it was a primary id, and delete the associated term if they want to delete only one specific document.

-On commit, tantivy will find all of the segments with documents matching this existing term and create a [tombstone file](src/fastfield/delete.rs) that represents the bitset of the document that are deleted.
+On commit, tantivy will find all of the segments with documents matching this existing term and remove from [alive bitset file](src/fastfield/alive_bitset.rs) that represents the bitset of the alive document ids.
 Like all segment files, this file is immutable.
-Because it is possible to have more than one tombstone file at a given instant, the tombstone filename has the format ``` segment_id . commit_opstamp . del```.
+Because it is possible to have more than one alive bitset file at a given instant, the alive bitset filename has the format ``` segment_id . commit_opstamp . del```.

 An opstamp is simply an incremental id that identifies any operation applied to the index.
 For instance, performing a commit or adding a document.